Does Graphic Design Require Math? 10 Reasons Why It Does

 Full tattoos use strongly curved shapes.

-There are very detailed repeated patterns around these shapes.
+There are very detailed patterns around these shapes.

 This culture shows a very good understanding of geometry, using shapes from nature